Lost, Found & Missing Dogs & Cats

 The County has several arrangements with animal rescue agencies like CAPS (Companion Animal Protection Society), SHAID (Sheltering Helpless Animals In Distress - South Shore, Nova Scotia), Misfit Manor (Sheltering all dogs, with a focus on special needs dogs), SPCA (Society for the Prevention of Cruelty to Animals) to transfer cats and dogs that have been held in our facility for over 72 hours.

 Animal Control Officers are available between 8:30 a.m. and 4:30 p.m.
-Monday to Friday except holidays.
+Monday to Friday except holidays but the office does not open until 9 am and closes at 4 pm.
 Emergency after-hours services for fierce and dangerous or injured animals is available between 4:30 p.m. and 8:30 a.m. by calling the 902-584-3693 and calls will be checked periodically.
 Messages may be left outside of regular hours regarding non-emergency matters which will be responded to during regular working hours.

 Bylaw Enforcement / Animal Control Officers are not available evenings or weekends but if the situation is an emergency (a serious situation or occurrence that happens unexpectedly and demands immediate action), please call RCMP and your information will be forwarded to a Bylaw Enforcement / Animal Control Officer.